ComputerCandy/PiPyBot/README.md

 Is this code made for editing?
 Yes The server is but the client it not.

 #What is this?
-PiPyBot is a script written entirely by computercandy that uses a Computer to controll a Raspberry Pi
+PiPyBot is a script written MOSTLY by computercandy that uses a Computer to control a Raspberry Pi Credits to jereworboys for the forms.py : https://github.com/jeremyworboys/

 #This code dosen't run HELP!
 Do you have Python 2.7?
 This program was made in Python 2.7